-*Our regular/daily Walk-In clinics remain CLOSED across all sites - please see the following information as to how to access care:
+Our walk-in clinics remain CLOSED across all sites - please read the following information on to how to access care.

 NHS 111 can help if you need urgent medical help or you're not sure what to do.
 They will ask questions about your symptoms so you get the help you need.
 If you need to go to A&E, NHS 111 will book an arrival time.
 This might mean you spend less time in A&E. This also helps with social distancing.

 You can get help from 111.nhs.uk or call 111.
 It's available 24 hours a day, 7 days a week

 These are unprecedented times and we must protect our patients, colleagues, communities, ourselves and each other.